History of Popes Creek (Virginia): The Pope family

 Thomas Pope, a "planter of Westmoreland" and "merchant of Bristol," died in Bristol, leaving a wife, Joanna, and sons, Thomas, Richard, Charles, John, and Nathaniel.
 Later, Westmoreland Justice of the Peace Lawrence Washington "refused to give his Judgment" on this estate (Will dated September 3, 1684) because he and his father John were trustees of "said Estate."
 On February 28, 1710, Joanna Pope, of Bristol, authorized Thomas Wills, merchant, and Nathaniel Pope, mariner, to dispose of the plantation known as "the Clifts".
 The letter of attorney describes her son as "Nathanial Pope of Pope's Creek."
 This Nathaniel, appeared in the county's records for the first time in 1704 when he married the daughter of a Westmoreland Justice of the Peace, William Peirce (pronounced purse).
 In 1716, Joanna and son Richard Pope sold the Clifts, including what was referred to in the deed as "the manner house erected on the second"; to Thomas Lee.
 Even as the Popes and Washingtons had circulated among the members of Westmoreland County's political gentry, Lee's family had made their name known throughout the colony of Virginia for two generations.
 In the year 1729, Lee lived at his father's plantation on Lower Machodoc Creek, when the dwelling burned down.
 After that he erected the brick mansion, now known as Stratford Hall, on the Clifts tract about a quarter mile from the original site.
 Thomas Lee became a member of the Governor's Council and served as acting governor of the colony in 1749 when William Gooch returned to England.

 Mary (Lisson) Pope, daughter of Thomas Lisson, gave a calf to her son Nathaniel Pope, alias Bridges, in 1675 (Mary (Lisson) Pope married, in order after her husband Nathaniel Pope died, William Bridges, Lewis Nicholas, and finally David Wyckliffe.
 Her son Nathaniel Pope would be known thereafter as Nathaniel Pope alias Bridges).
 As Mary Nicholas, widow of Lewis Nicholas, she made presents in 1677 to her son Nathaniel Pope, alias Bridges, and to her son Lewis Nicholas.
-She married again, David Wyckliffe (son of David Wyckliffe and who was the first white protestant child born in Maryland), who promised to keep her children "so farre at school as to write and reade".
-Mary Nicholas refers to her brother and sister, Captain Daniel Lisson and Jane, his wife.
+She married again, David Wyckliffe (son of David Wyckliffe and who was the first white Protestant child born in Maryland), who promised to keep her children "so farre at school as to write and reade".
+Mary Nicholas refers to her brother and sister, Captain Daniel Lisson (Liston) and Jane, his wife.
 The will of John Rosier (will, September–October, 1705) leaves land to Nathaniel Pope, clerk of Stafford and practitioner at law; and the rest of the estate is given to his wife, Mary Rosier, who was Mary Pope, alias Bridges.